eoghankealy/excel_project_retail_store_sales/README.md

 - In general the revenue is relatively equally  spread throughout the Categories,  Items and time periods.
 The  highest revenue category is  Butchers with €208,118,00 while the lowest revenue category Milk Products has €180,112, a  percetage difference  of 13.5%

-- Sales are also equally spread throughout the different payment options and whether the sale is online or instore.
+- Sales are also equally spread throughout the different payment options and whether the sales are online or instore.

 ## 💡 Key Takeaways